UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     design problem in your code.
     from [refactoring.guru](https://refactoring.guru/design-patterns)

-???- "Why do we use Design Patterns"
+???- question  "Why do we use Design Patterns"

     The truth is that you might manage to work as a programmer for many years without knowing about a single pattern.
 A lot of people do just that.
 Even in that case, though, you might be implementing some patterns without even knowing it.
 So why would you spend time learning them?